 The Bog Band has performed and earned great reviews at events and festivals throughout the Baltimore/Washington area including the Embassy of Ireland, Potomac Celtic Festival, The Folklore Society of Greater Washington, Smithsonian's Discovery Theatre, The DC Mayor's Awards Gala, Montgomery County Arts Council events, ShamRock Fest, Takoma Park Folk Festival, The Glen Echo Irish Festival, EuroNight, Kid’s Euro Fest, MetroPerforms!, The Washington Folk Festival, and at Glucksman Ireland House at NYU and many other private parties throughout the area.
 The Bog Band has also helped raise etns of thousands of dollars by concertizing for charities and public interest groups, most notably for Child Justice, a child-advocacy organization and The Father McKenna Center, a homeless shelter in DC.

 The Bog Band has produced three CD'S: "Got Bog?", a studio album, "On Their Own Turf", a live session recording that captures the excitement and enthusiasm these musicians bring to their performances, and "Our Voyage with Brendan" which is a celebration of their work with legendary Irish fiddler Brendan Mulvihill.
-The Bog Band's latest project "Bog Band, The Next Generation" was released on March 12, 2018 at our concert in Rockville with the Institute of Musical Traditions.
+The Bog Band's latest project "Bog Band, The Next Generation" was released in 2018 at our concert in Rockville with the Institute of Musical Traditions.